arcane-forge-ai/arcane-forge-studio/ENVIRONMENT_SETUP.md

 // The service automatically reads from environment variables final projects = await ProjectsApiService.getProjects();

-// You can also override the user ID if needed final projects = await ProjectsApiService.getProjects(userId: 123);
+// You can also override the user ID if needed (must be UUID format) final projects = await ProjectsApiService.getProjects(userId: "user-uuid-here");
 ```